 My parents believe in the saying “All work and no play makes Jack a dull boy”, they encourage and support me to participate in events that are outside my classroom and sometimes outside my curriculum.
 This helped me realise my passion for badminton, chess, football and cricket.I have taken part in a lot of competitions, few are listed below.

+My love for sports began when I was selected to play in our school cricket team in class 8.
 Team member of school cricket team from 8th to 10th class.Runner ups in SaptarishiSahodaya competition (CBSE schools meet competition) in 9 and 10 Standard for cricket.

 Man of the Match award for high score in FITJEE internal competition for cricket.